SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill.md

 > - Reinforce mounting holes or attachment points
 > - Create internal structure for functional parts
 > - Add periodic reinforcement for tall prints
+> - Insert a single solid layer at a specific height by using an explicit list with a leading 0, which will be ignored because layer indices are 1-based.
+Example: `0,15` inserts a solid layer only at layer 15.

+> [!WARNING]
+> Layers that include solid infill can take significantly longer than surrounding layers.
+This time differential may lead to z-banding-like bulges.
+Consider adjusting cooling or speeds if you observe artifacts.

 ## Sparse Infill Pattern